 Above all, avoid thinking you must control your reports.
 You might have to loosen the reins a little.

 Sooner or later, you will encounter direct reports that are difficult, and so your job is to serve them by training and mentoring them.
 But that also includes ensuring you understand well whatever condition or difficulty is claimed.

 Allowing hearsay to sway you, making decisions based on assumptions, and jumping to conclusions and judgment is lazy leadership.
 Do not get trapped by embarrassment or shame among your peers or superiors for dealing with difficult reports.

 The potential of what difficult employees can become by being a great and transparent leader is more than worth the effort.

 8. Leading with Fear

 An even harsher control stratagem is fear.
 Fear is a mediocre leadership tool at best.
 But it is employed to motivate more often than you might think.
-We are creatures that are motivated by trust a hundredfold more than fear, and it lasts longer because it empowers.
+We are creatures that are motivated by trust a hundredfold more than fear, and it lasts longer because it empowers us.

 Motivation by fear is usually temporary unless it is habituated (a bad, bad thing for culture).
 Fear motivates us to avoid danger, the danger of the boss chastising us and ultimately losing our job.

-But it can only bring about mediocre results because the brain structures involved with fear and avoiding anger steal focus and energy away from the other areas of the brain responsible for creativity, innovation, learning, and passion.
+But it can only bring about mediocre results because the brain structures involved with fear and avoiding anger steal focus and energy away from the other brain areas responsible for creativity, innovation, learning, and passion.